-This manual applies to all versions of Front Page Sports: Football Pro '95: floppy disk, CD, and the Football Pro upgrade.
-It is designed to help you get the most out of Football Pro '95.
-We want you to learn the game as quickly and thoroughly as possible.
-To make sure that happens, we have put together simple, step-by-step explanations and arranged them in four basic units.
-We think you will be ready to play after going through the "Getting Started" and "Tutorials" sections.
+This manual will help you install Football Pro and learn the game quickly.
+The "Getting Started" and "Tutorials" sections will get you up and running.
 Then, as you play, the "Game Play" and "Trouble-shooting" sections should answer any "How do I do this?" or "What do I do now?" questions you may have.

 The Getting Started section contains all the hardware, software, and memory requirements necessary to run the game on your computer.
-Use the "Installing Football Pro '95" or "Upgrading to Football Pro '95" sections as appropriate to install your version of the game.
+Use the "Installing Football Pro" section to install your version of the game.
 This section also describes some of the game's control options.

 The Tutorials section provides ten fast lessons that will help you develop the timing, agility, and organizational skills you will need to take your team to the Super Bowl.
 Practice dives and sweeps, and learn how to control ball carriers in the open field.
 Work on your passing touch and discover the best way to throw successful slant, streak, and fade routes.
-This section also teaches you how to build a play, produce a Game Plan, edit a Coaching Profile, use the new VCR/CAMS[TM] functions, and a host of other Football Pro '95 essentials.
+This section also teaches you how to build a play, produce a Game Plan, edit a Coaching Profile, use the VCR/CAMSTM functions, and a host of other Football Pro essentials.

 The Game Play section takes the skills you have acquired on the practice fields of the tutorials and offers in-depth explanations on how to use them in an actual game or during the course of a season.
 This section expands your basic knowledge of how to play a game, create teams, manage leagues, and design plays.
 It also provides more detailed information on menu and statistical screens, game configuration, game control, the VCR/CAMSTM interface, the Play Editor, the Player Ratings Profile Editor, the Draft Profile, the Team Profile, and the Game Plan and Coaching Profile Editor.
-In short, it is a comprehensive rundown on all Football Pro '95 features.
+In short, it is a comprehensive rundown on all Football Profeatures.

-Check out Troubleshooting for possible solutions to technical problems that might affect how Football Pro '95 installs or runs on your system.
+Check out Troubleshooting for possible solutions to technical problems that might affect how Football Pro installs or runs on your system.

-Any changes made to Football Pro'95 after the manual was printed are detailed in the README file in your Football Pro'95 directory.
-To view the file, simply change to the directory in which the game is installed (usually SIERRA\FBPRO95), type README, and press [Enter].
+Any changes made to Football Pro after the manual was printed are detailed in the README file in your Football Pro directory.
+To view the file, simply change to the directory in which the game is installed (usually SIERRA\FBPRO), type README, and press [ENTER].